Privacy Policy

 If you are located in the European Union, the United Kingdom, or the European Economic Area, the following applies in addition to the rights above.

 Lawful basis.
-We process your data on the following bases: performance of a contract (operating the service you signed up for), consent (for the optional trace-capture toggle), and legitimate interests (operational logging, anti-abuse protection of the free tier).
+We process your data on the following bases: performance of a contract (operating the service you signed up for) and legitimate interests (operational logging, anti-abuse protection of the free tier).

 Automated decision-making.
 Hints are generated by foundation model inference.
 This is not a decision with legal or similarly significant effects on you, but you are entitled to know about it under Article 22.